Sparse Pseudo-input Local Kriging for Large Spatial Datasets with Exogenous Variables: Sparse Pseudo-input Local Kriging

-where $K_{*}$ is a constant matrix that did not appear in the optimization procedure.
-Note that in both \eqref{eq:PredMean} and \eqref{eq:PredVar} the first term is exactly the predictive mean and variance of local SPGP, and the terms coming after it, which are amplified for local points close to boundaries, appear to maintain the continuity of the global predictive function.
+where $k_{\mathbf{x_*}\mathbf{x_*}}$ is the constant initially removed from the optimization.
+Note that in both~\eqref{eq:PredMean} and~\eqref{eq:PredVar}, the first term is exactly the predictive mean and variance of local SPGP, and the following terms, which are amplified for local points close to the boundaries, appear to maintain the continuity of the global predictive function.

-Calculating the local mean and variance predictors requires estimating the values of the control points, i.e., vector $\mathbf r_j$.
-Following~\cite{Park}, we estimate the values so that minimize the summation of all local variances with respect to $\mathbf r_j$.
-Specifically,